johnfanv2/LenovoLegionLinux/README.md

 echo 1800 > /sys/module/legion_laptop/drivers/platform:legion/PNP0C09:00/hwmon/hwmon*/pwm2_auto_point3_pwm

-# Read the current fancurve and other debug output
+# Read the current fancurve and check if changes were made
 cat /sys/kernel/debug/legion/fancurve
 ```
 Expected:
+- the controller might have loaded default values if you pressed Ctr+Q to change the powermode or waited too long; then try again
 - The entries in the fan curve are set to their values.
 The other values are not relevant (marked with XXXX)
-    - the controller might have loaded default values if you pressed Ctr+Q to change the powermode or waited too long; try again
 ```
 rpm1|rpm2|acceleration|deceleration|cpu_min_temp|cpu_max_temp|gpu_min_temp|gpu_max_temp|ic_min_temp|ic_max_temp
 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX